In Montana, we take the responsible route.

 We’re all in this together.Please be patient, respectful and kind.
 Our parks and rec personnel, essential workers, and small business owners deserve to be treated with respect and understanding now more than ever.

 Help us preserve our wild places.Please pack out everything you pack in.
 That includes some things that may not be on your radar, like fruit rinds and cherry pits from those famous Flathead cherries we all love.
 When you fish and boat Montana’s waterways, it’s important to follow steps to ensure you don’t contribute to the introduction of invasive species—they’re a real threat to Montana’s waterways.
-Read more about mandatory watercraft inspections, Clean.
+Visitors bringing watercraft from out of state can read more about how to protect Montana's waters, including mandatory watercraft inspections and Clean.
 Drain.
-Dry. protocols, and protecting our waters.
+Dry. protocols.
 Respecting animals while wildlife watching helps keep both them and you safe.
 Stay the recommended distance away from all wildlife, and do not feed them or put yourself or others in danger trying to get that perfect selfie with a mountain goat.

 Properly putting out campfires is crucial.